Are you thinking about selling a house in San Francisco? there are plenty of things to know before you do, but let’s start with ten of them.

 What are the CMA and your realtor telling you?
 The comparable properties you are seeing in the CMA for your house will be the same ones that the buyer’s agent will show him/her when they are deciding on what price to offer.
 If the listing price you want isn’t backed up by those comparable properties, it’s unlikely that anyone will submit an offer.

 The San Francisco real estate market can be brutal.
 Buyers (and sellers too) are typically very well informed, and they take their search for a house in San Francisco very seriously; they want to get a deal—or at least feel like they‘re getting one.
 A property listed for a price that is obviously too high will get diminished traffic, and the buyers that do come typically don’t come back even after price reductions.
-Going out with your realtor and to see in person all the properties similar to your house that are currently listed is a very valuable exercise if you are uncertain about what price to list at.
+Go out with your realtor and see the properties similar to your house that are currently listed if you are uncertain about what price to list at.
 Unless you do it, you’ll be less informed about the market than the buyer, because the buyer will almost certainly have gone out and seen every property currently for sale in the price range.

 If you were playing poker, this would be like being allowed to see two of your opponent’s cards.
 A pest inspection by a reputable inspector typically costs about $500, and will let you know beforehand of any infestation problems in your house.
 If you leave it to the buyer to find these things out during escrow, you can be certain the buyer will ask you to pay.
 Also, the pest inspection you pay for will be added to the disclosure package, which will provide more of the information the buyer needs to feel comfortable submitting an offer.

-7. You Need a Marketing Plan—and an Exit Strategy.
+7. Have a Marketing Plan—and an Exit Strategy

 From this standpoint, there are two types of properties on the market: good houses at a competitive price, and overpriced houses that don’t sell.
 A lot of work and know-how should go into arriving at the right listing price.
 But pricing is an art, not a science.
 You should have a plan for your property if it is not getting the interest it needs in order to sell, whether that be to remove the property from the market or to reduce the listing price.